-Amy A Jewelry (formerly Amy Cousin Jewelry) has two collections that frequently borrow from and complete each other:
+Amy A Jewelry’s (formerly Amy Cousin Jewelry) two collections frequently borrow from and complete each other:

 In the Gemstone Energy collection, Amy creates energetically connected jewelry using ethically sourced gemstones and reclaimed metals.
 Gemstone energy has been acknowledged and used throughout time and cultures.
-They have been used as energy sources, healing tools, as well as pretties that inspire and delight us.
+Gemstones have been used as energy sources, healing tools, as well as pretties that inspire and delight us.
 Amy’s Gemstone Energy pieces are not intended to do the work for the wearer, but to remind them to tap into that energetic association to find the power within the wearer – oh yes, it’s there!

-The Upcycled Collection is all about taking the most unusual items, things that are often easily discarded such as computer motherboards, silverware, metal underwires for bras, car and bike parts, and vintage glass Mardi Gras beads.
+The Revived Collection is all about taking the most unusual items, things that are often easily discarded such as computer motherboards, silverware, metal underwires for bras, car and bike parts, and vintage glass Mardi Gras beads.
 The more I work with these items, the more I draw on the memories of what they once meant to the owner.
-There are stories behind the elements of pieces in the Upcycled Collection, which makes them excellent conversation starters.
+There are stories behind the elements of pieces in the Revived Collection, which makes them excellent conversation starters.

 Both collections are created using recycled and reclaimed precious metals as well as gemstones that are sourced from ethical suppliers unless otherwise noted, as with some vintage elements.

 I use all the tools, techniques, and materials that I can get my hands on.

 Amy Wilderson is a Minneapolis-raised jewelry artist and teaching artist.